Dybondzy/UFOs/README.md

 In Step 8, create a variable for the filtered data that is equal to the data that builds the table.
 This variable will hold the updated table data based on the user input.
 In Step 9, loop through the filters object and store the data that matches the filter values in the variable created in Step 8.
 In Step 10, rebuild the table with the filtered data by passing the variable created in Step 8.
-Deploy the web app on your GitHub pages.

 Deliverable 1 Requirements
 You will earn a perfect score for Deliverable 1 by completing all requirements below: